pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

 =========================================

-To make it easier to talk about how the optimizer operates, let's introduce some terminology (this is how PyPy uses the terminology, not really used consistently by other projects as far as I know).
-As already seen by the choice of the class name ``VirtualObject``, we will call an object **virtual** if the optimizer has optimized away the ``alloc`` operation that creates the object.
+To make it easier to talk about how the optimizer operates, let's introduce some terminology. `¹`_  As already seen by the choice of the class name ``VirtualObject``, we will call an object **virtual** if the optimizer has optimized away the ``alloc`` operation that creates the object.
 Other objects are equivalently **not virtual**, for example those that have